Giant Pacific octopus: Lifespan and reproduction

-Unlike males, only the female giant Pacific octopuses are semelparous, meaning they only breed a single time in their life.
-After reproduction, they enter a stage called senescence, which involves obvious changes in behavior and appearance, including a reduced appetite, retraction of skin around the eyes giving them a more pronounced appearance, increased activity in uncoordinated patterns, and white lesions all over the body.
+Both male and female giant Pacific octopuses are semelparous, meaning they only go through one breeding cycle in their life.
+Analysis of egg clutches has shown evidence of polygyny and polyandry in giant Pacific octopuses, where males and females mate with multiple partners.
+This multiple paternity potentially allows females to increase the odds of at least one of the males she mates with producing fit offspring.
+After mating, both the males and females stop eating and ultimately die.
+After reproduction, they enter senescence, which involves obvious changes in behavior and appearance, including a reduced appetite, retraction of skin around the eyes giving them a more pronounced appearance, increased activity in uncoordinated patterns, and white lesions all over the body.
 While the duration of this stage is variable, it typically lasts about one to two months.
+Despite active senescence primarily occurring over this period immediately following reproduction, research has shown that changes related to senescence may begin as early as the onset of reproductive behavior.
+In early stages of senescence, which begins as the octopus enters the stage of reproduction, hyper-sensitivity is noted where individuals overreact to both noxious and non-noxious touch.
+As they enter late senescence, insensitivity is observed along with the dramatic physical changes described above.
+Changes in sensitivity to touch are attributed to decreasing cellular density in nerve and epithelial cells as the nervous system degrades.
 Death is typically attributed to starvation, as the females have stopped hunting in order to protect their eggs; males often spend more time in the open, making them more likely to be preyed upon.

 Intelligence

 Octopuses are ranked as the most intelligent invertebrates.
-Giant Pacific octopuses are commonly kept on display at aquariums due to their size and interesting physiology, and have demonstrated the ability to recognize humans whom they frequently come in contact with.
+Giant Pacific octopuses are commonly kept on display at aquariums due to their size and interesting physiology, and have demonstrated the ability to recognize humans with whom they frequently come in contact.
 These responses include jetting water, changing body texture, and other behaviors that are consistently demonstrated to specific individuals.
-They have the ability to solve simple puzzles, open childproof bottles and use tools.
-The octopus brain has folded lobes (a distinct characteristic of complexity), visual and tactile memory centers.
+They have the ability to solve simple puzzles, open childproof bottles, and use tools.
+The octopus brain has folded lobes (a distinct characteristic of complexity) and visual and tactile memory centers.
 They have about 300 million neurons.
 They have been known to open tank valves, disassemble expensive equipment, and generally wreak havoc in labs and aquaria.
 Some researchers even claim that they are capable of motor play and having personalities.